 }

-Some components may require lots of HTML and C# code.
-This means the file could be longer and harder to maintain.
-Also, Visual Studio is not perfect when editing .razor files compared to .cs files.
+Some components may require a lot of HTML and C# code, making the file long and harder to maintain.
+Also, Visual Studio tooling is not as strong when editing .razor files compared to .cs files.
 Note that this is something Microsoft is working on.
-So, in some cases it could be better to split the markup and C# code into different files.
-This is similar to code-behind in WinForms or WPF.
+In some cases, it can be beneficial to split the markup and C# code into different files.
+This approach is similar to code-behind in WinForms or WPF.

 When you compile a project that contains a .razor file, the .razor files are first compiled to C#.
 Each razor file is converted to a partial class where the razor markup is used to create the BuildRenderTree method and the @code section is copied as-is.
 You can see the generated files in the obj folder if you are curious.

-Thanks to this compilation step, this is possible to move the @code section into a classic C# file as long as you use a partial class with the same name and namespace as the one generated by the razor file.
+Thanks to this compilation step, it is possible to move the @code section into a regular C# file, as long as you use a partial class with the same name and namespace as the one generated by the razor file.

 C#